Lesson 4: Searching for Patents

 Design patents

 U.S. design patents are searchable on the USPTO websites.
 The USPTO does not classify design patents using the CPC system, but rather continues to classify them under the older U.S. classification system.
-This system presents a good starting point for searchers.
 One recommended strategy is as follows:

 2. On the Classification Symbol Lookup screen, choose USPC, type the design class code in the Enter Classification symbol field, and click Submit.